neirocca sound-first music theory

 Tips for Using This Chart

-1. Don’t memorize the chart row by row.
-Learn the pattern (M-m-m-M-M-m-dim) and apply it.
+1. Don’t memorize it row by row.
+Learn the pattern (M-m-m-M-M-m-dim) and apply it to any root.

-2. Pick a key you play in and get familiar with just those seven chords first.
+2. Start with one key you play in and get fluent with just those seven chords.

-3. Use degree names (I, IV, V) in conversation — they transfer across keys instantly.
+3. Think in degree names (I, IV, V).
+They transfer across keys instantly, where chord names don’t.

-Explore any key interactively in the Diatonic Chord Tool
+Check any key by ear in the Diatonic Chord Tool

 Try With Sound